-We offer our great ovulation thermometers by themselves or in our of our Fertility Home Test Kit, which include a large range of ovulation tests, pregnancy tests, conceive plus fertility lubricant and the best basal thermometer in Australia.
+We offer our great ovulation thermometers by themselves or in our Fertility Home Test Kit, which includes a large range of ovulation tests, pregnancy tests, Conceive Plus fertility lubricant and the best basal thermometer in Australia.

 Our most popular pack is our Major Fertility Kit which includes

 50 x Ovulation Strip Tests

 Switch the ovulation thermometer off, then press the ON/OFF button for about 2 seconds.
 The last measured value with ‘C’ or ‘F’ will appear automatically on the LCD.
 This display is visible when the ON/OFF button is held down.
 The reading is only over-written when a new temperature value is recorded.